 Mission statement

-Our mission is to develop innovative focused ultrasound (FUS) techniques for improving the lives of patients with brain diseases.
-Our team is currently working on developing the following FUS techniques: 1) Sonodelivery: brain drug delivery techniques for the treatment of brain cancer, 2) Sonobiopsy: brain tumor biomarker release techniques for the diagnosis of brain cancer, 3) Sonogenetics: brain stimulation techniques for understanding brain functions, 4) Ultrasound-induced artificial hibernation, and 5) Sonoclearance: brain waste clearance techniques for the treatment of neurodegenerative diseases.
+Our mission is to advance the field of NeuroSonics by integrating breakthroughs in neuroscience and ultrasonics to develop noninvasive ultrasound technologies that deepen our understanding of brain function and transform the diagnosis and treatment of neurological diseases.
+Our team is currently working on developing the following ultrasound techniques: 1) Sonodelivery: brain drug delivery techniques for the treatment of brain cancer, 2) Sonobiopsy: brain tumor biomarker release techniques for the diagnosis of brain cancer, 3) Sonogenetics: brain stimulation techniques for understanding brain functions, 4) Ultrasound-induced artificial hibernation, and 5) Sonoclearance: brain waste clearance techniques for the treatment of neurodegenerative diseases.

 Project 1: Sonodelivery – FUS combined with microbubble-mediated intranasal delivery (FUSIN)